 Every column is the representation of sight of respective docs.
 What terms are present in this document.

 Every document means the vector.
-Weight of the terms are not 0 or 1 now.
+The weight of the terms is not 0 or 1 now.

 All documents are reduced to other words using the concept of weightage in TFIDF.